SDGLBL/dir2prompt/doc/USER_GUIDE.md

-# Project File Processor - User Guide
+# Dir2Prompt - User Guide

 ## Overview

-Project File Processor is a command-line tool designed to help developers efficiently process and analyze project files.
+Dir2Prompt is a command-line tool designed to help developers efficiently process and analyze project files.
 It provides an interactive interface for file selection and supports automatic processing mode for batch operations.

 ## Prerequisites